Dod900ls1/Coursework_NUZP_TOP/README.md

   - Method: `random_search(fun_expr, x_k, tolerance, step_size, max_iterations, shrink_step)`
   - Description: Utilizes random search technique to optimize a function by randomly exploring the solution space.

+## Graph_plotting.py
+This file includes functions for reading and processing data from a CSV file, computing average times, and plotting bar charts, histograms, and boxplots.

+## multi_optimization.py
+This script performs optimization using both point and interval methods, saving the results to a CSV file.
+It also aggregates and saves the results in another CSV file.

-## main.py
+## Data_analysis.py

-This file serves as the main entry point for running optimization methods on provided test functions.

-- **Usage**: The main function executes various optimization methods on predefined test functions and prints the results.
+This file contains functions for loading and preprocessing data, performing statistical tests, bootstrapping, and plotting histograms and boxplots.

-## test.py
+### test.py

-This file contains test functions used to evaluate the performance of optimization methods.

-- **Test Functions**: Defines a set of quadratic, cubic, and quartic functions to be used for testing the optimization methods.
-- **Method Evaluation**: Iterates through the test functions and optimization methods, recording the optimal solutions, function values, iterations, and execution times.
+This script tests the optimization methods defined in the `PointOptimizationMethods` class.

 </details>

 <details>